Killing of Anthony Hill: Background

 Anthony Hill (born June 15, 1988), born in Moncks Corner, South Carolina, was a veteran of the United States Air Force who had served in Afghanistan.
 According to his family, he had post-traumatic stress disorder.
 He had been medically discharged from the Air Force two years before after being diagnosed with bipolar disorder.
 On a Twitter account apparently belonging to Hill, he acknowledged having the disorder.
 According to his girlfriend, he had recently stopped taking his medication due to muscular side effects, believing he would see his doctor at the VA within the week.

+Anthony was a lover of music, aspiring musician and writer, and often volunteered with local youth to combat his PTSD.
+The day before his death, he posted on Facebook the story of Cliff Young, the 61 year old potato farmer who had an unexpected win in the inaugural Sydney to Melbourne Ultramarathon using an interesting running method now nicknamed "the Cliff Young Shuffle".

 Shooting

 Hill was noted to be acting erratically when police were called; he had hung from his second-story balcony in his apartment complex, and his speech was slurred.
 He had reportedly been running around the complex naked and knocking on doors asking for his medicine and lying and crawling on the ground.
 The woman who called 911 told Hill's family's lawyer that she had called in order to get medical personnel to come for Hill.

 Officer Robert Olsen, employed by the Dekalb County Police Department for seven years, was dispatched to the scene and found him in the parking lot of the complex.
 Olsen waited in his car for several minutes, possibly for backup, when Hill began approaching from about 180 ft away.
 Olsen exited the car and began moving backward.
 Hill, apparently unarmed, ran toward Officer Olsen, who stepped back and called to him to stop.
 Hill began to walk naked with hands to side, failing to comply with orders to stop.
 Olsen shot him twice.
 They were six to seven feet apart when the shots were fired.
 Hill died at the scene.
 Olsen had also been carrying a Taser, police baton, and pepper spray, but DeKalb Police Chief Cedric Alexander said Olsen chose the firearm over those options.
 Several residents witnessed the shooting.
 Olsen said later that he had believed Hill was a threat to the officer's safety and under the influence of drugs like phencyclidine or bath salts.
 He told the grand jury deciding whether to indict him on charges of murder about other cases in which suspects who had used these drugs had attacked police.